On the relative Galois module structure of rings of integers in tame extensions: Resolvends and cohomology

 \begin{proof} When $G$ is abelian, parts (a) and (b) are proved in \cite[pages 268 and 273]{Mc1} by considering the $\Omega_F$ and $\Omega_{F_v}$-cohomology of the exact sequences of abelian groups

 and

 respectively.
-If $G$ is non-abelian, and these exact sequences are viewed as exact sequences of pointed sets instead, then a similar proof of part (a) also holds, as is pointed out in \cite[page 268]{Mc1}.
-Let us briefly describe the argument.
-Taking $\Omega_F$-cohomology of the exact sequence \eqref{E:tors1} of pointed sets yields an exact sequence
+If $G$ is non-abelian, and these exact sequences are viewed as exact sequences of pointed sets instead, then a similar proof of part (a) also holds, as is pointed out in \cite[page 268]{Mc1}: taking $\Omega_F$-cohomology of the exact sequence \eqref{E:tors1} of pointed sets yields an exact sequence